2023 State Guide to Scattering Ashes - Nevada Edition

 Scattering Urns Made from Paper

 Scattering urns manufactured from paper come in multiple sizes and can be found with a nature scene or symbol printed on the outside.
 These are considered a lower-cost option to other urns on the market and are intended for one-time use.
 When loading the paper urns with a loved one’s ashes, there is an added step of gluing the inner piece in place – this is fairly straightforward however, if needed, most funeral directors are willing to help with this.

 If you’re interested in doing a water burial, there are multiple options available online and at most funeral homes.
 Many of the water urns available are shaped like a pillow, however, these can take a long time to scatter.
 Alternatively, the Eco Water Urn is shaped like a buoy and only takes up to a few minutes to dissolve and gracefully disperse ashes in water.
 This unique patent pending urn is quickly become a leading urn for water burials offered by funeral homes nationwide.
 It is 100% biodegradable - constructed entirely from recycled plant materials with only heat and pressure (no glues).
 The urn is shipped in a bamboo cylinder protective case, which makes for a great way to secure the urn holding the ashes while transporting it to that special place on the water for a scattering.

 With the large and growing cremation rate in Nevada and nationwide, many new urns and memorial options have recently been introduced.
 With so many wonderful options, many families are finding it challenging to choose a single memorial for a loved one, and instead, and are electing to divide up their ashes into multiple memorials.
-This can include scattering some of their loved one’s ashes at a special place, and then including some or all of the remaining ashes in a bio urn to grow a living tree memorial, a colorful decorative piece made from glass, or a stone or jewelry, among a number of other options.
+This can include scattering some of their loved one’s ashes at a special place, and then including some or all of the remaining ashes in a bio urn to grow a living tree memorial, in an indoor urn with a bonsai tree or houseplant, a colorful decorative piece made from glass, or a stone or jewelry, among a number of other options.